Macarious-GK/Xride_Auth/README.md

     "re_password": "",
 }

-then an activation link will be sent to the user's email, after clicking on it the user account is activated the server send link activation email and success activation email
+- Then an activation link will be sent to the user's email, after clicking on it the user account is activated
+- The server send link activation email and success activation email

 ## API to Retrive user
 POST-PUT-DELETE /users/me/